BXF: A Work-in-Progress

 detailed financial reporting that allows traffic data to be extracted and fed

 into other business systems at a station, and improved analytics functionality

 that will be unveiled at NAB.
-Harris is also

-inventory back into OSi-Traffic.
+reconciliation of new-media inventory back into OSi-Traffic.

 While there are customers using OSI-Traffic